free guitar tuition

 It is G with a B bass or G/B

-[ You could play the bottom string as well making it G with a D bass ].
+[ It is possible to play the bottom string as well making it G with a D bass ].

 The tune I'm using to demostrate this chord is ' Prodigal Son ' but you can use this shape in a lot of different ways as the second chord in a 12 bar sequence.